KAILASH (Mountain) Indian, Hindi, Marathi

 Possibly from Sanskrit केलास (kelas)

 meaning "crystal".
-This is the name of a mountain in the Himalayas which is believed to be the paradise of the Hindu god Shiva
+This is the name of a mountain in the Himalayas that is believed to be the paradise of the Hindu god Shiva

 KANNE (Settlement) Dutch